PacLII Home | Databases | WorldLII | Search | Feedback

 (b) is convicted of an offence inside or outside Vanuatu that is listed under subsection 27(2) of the Leadership Code Act [CAP 240]; or

-(d) is incapacitated by lness; or
+(d) is incapacitated by an illness; or

-(e) >(e) commits the State to any bilateral agreement without clearance from the Minister or Director General; or
+(e) commits the State to any bilateral agreement without clearance from the Minister or Director General; or

 (f) releases a sensitive information to the media without obtaining authorization from the Director General; or